 However, details on these payments have left some people confused, and many Social Security recipients are worried about how to get this money that they need so desperately during this unprecedented crisis.

-At Heller, Maas, Moro & Magill Co., LPA, we want to provide answers to some of the most commonly asked questions.
+At Heller, Maas, Moro & Magill Co., LPA, our Social Security Disability Lawyers in Ohio want to provide answers to some of the most commonly asked questions.

 Am I Eligible to Receive a Stimulus Check If I Am on SSD?